ACRRM/curriculum-docusaurus/docs/fellowship-assessment/introduction.md

 * Candidates must arrive at the approved venue at the time specified in the instructions to candidates that is provided prior to the assessment date.
 * Candidates must provide valid photographic identification (e.g. driver’s licence or passport) to the invigilator for verification of identity.
 * Food or drink is not permitted into the assessment room other than a clear plastic bottle of water or food required for medical reasons.
-* Any items that have note been authorised by the College are not permitted to be taken into the assessment room by a candidate.
+* Any item that has not been authorised by the College is not permitted to be taken into the assessment room by a candidate.
 * Mobile phones and all other electronic devices, including but not limited to, smart watched and wireless communication devices must be turned off and left with the invigilator.
 * Candidates are strictly prohibited from accessing any component and function of the computer, email or internet sites, other than the platform used for the conduct of the examination.
 * Candidates must be accompanied by their invigilator or authorised person if a restroom break is required.